 Intangible assets primarily consist of customer lists, non-compete agreements, proprietary databases and IP.
 Intangible assets are recorded at their estimated fair value at the date of acquisition and are amortized in a pattern in which the asset is consumed if that pattern can be reliably determined, or using the straight-line method over their estimated useful lives, which range from one to 24 years.
 For intangible assets subject to amortization, an impairment loss is recognized if the carrying amount of the intangible assets is not recoverable and exceeds fair value.
 The carrying amount of the intangible assets is considered not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from use of the asset.
-The Company reviewed its intangible assets and noted no impairment as of April 30, 2023, 2022 and 2021.
+The Company reviewed its intangible assets and did not identify any impairment as of April 30, 2024, 2023 and 2022.